IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Development--Quality-Assurance-and-Methods--Testing--Code-Coverage.md

 3. Create coverage report.<br>
 *npm run test*

-4. In VSCode click on "Watch" left on the bottom blue bar to display code coverage.
+4. In VSCode click on "Watch" located on the left side of the bottom blue bar to display/hide code coverage.